git-town/git-town/README.md

 ### git sync

-_Syncronizes the current feature branch with the rest of the world, i.e. with its remote branch and the main branch.
+_Syncronizes the current feature branch with the rest of the world, i.e. with its remote branch and the main branch._

-This also works when you are right in the middle of something, i.e. you can call this command safely many times during the day._
+This works even when you are right in the middle of coding something.
+You can call this command safely at any time, many times during the day.

 * run the command: `git sync`<br>
 * abort the command when there are conflicts: `git sync --abort`<br>